Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Evaluation

 \subsubsection{Transformer layers}

-We experimented with adding different numbers of transformer blocks between encoder and decoder; three iterations gave us the best results.
-We observed that adding transformer blocks at all levels, except the highest resolution layer, provided an incremental improvement in accuracy.
+This work experimented with adding different numbers of transformer blocks between encoder and decoder; three iterations gave us the best results.
+It can be observed that adding transformer blocks at all levels, except the highest resolution layer, provided an incremental improvement in accuracy.
 An addition transformer block in final layer does not perform well, which could be because the input dimension is very high and it becomes hard for transformers to learn in this space, as discussed in \citet{Wu_2021_ICCV}.
-Hence we used only the convolutional layer in the highest resolution layer.
+Hence this work used only the convolutional layer in the highest resolution layer.
 On the other hand, if the transformer is not used in any of the layers, the performance highly degrades, indicating the importance of transformer-encoded features.
 The test result values from the LEVIR-CD dataset are shared in the Table \ref{tab_transformer_layer}.
 Also, using a combination of transformer encoder and decoder along with the difference module, instead of just transformer encoder followed by difference module, provided a bump of accuracy by 0.8\% for xBD dataset.